4.4 vSphere Networking

 4.11: Configure VLAN pool settings

-In the example, the service provider has a vSphere cluster named VCCR Cluster.
-There is a distributed virtual switch named vcc-dvs, and VLANs 112 to 149 have been already configured in the hardware switches on the uplinks registered in the distributed switch.
+In the example, the service provider has a vSphere cluster named SP-Cluster.
+There is a distributed virtual switch named DV-switch, and VLANs 1000 to 2999 have been already configured in the hardware switches on the uplinks registered in the distributed switch.
 No routing has been configured between the VLANs so this property will be exclusively managed by Veeam network extension appliances.

-Two settings control the way NAT is applied to VMs belonging to a given VLAN:
+Two settings control the way NAT (Network Address Translation) is applied to VMs belonging to a given VLAN:

 • “Public IP” setting enables Destination NAT.
 Both VMs belonging to “No Internet” and “With Internet” VLANs can be reached from internet if a Public IP publishing rule is created.